 Shipment Details

 LTL shipping requires focus on details.
-Special services, density, freight class, weight, cargo value, pickup and destination addresses, delivery deadlines—all of these unique factors influence the price your organization pays for LTL freight.
+Special services, density, freight class, weight, cargo value, pickup and destination addresses, delivery deadlines.
+All of these unique factors influence the price your organization pays for LTL freight.
 Pay close attention to all specifics when requesting your LTL quote to get the best price and service level for your shipping needs.

 Time